temiadeyo/vpc-peering-architecture/README.md

 ### 6. Security & Connectivity Troubleshooting

-During connectivity testing, several issues were identified and resolved.

 **Issues encountered:**
 - SSH access to the VPC 1 instance was blocked by its default security group
 - ICMP traffic between VPC 1 and VPC 2 was blocked by VPC 2’s default security group